siimsaar/Chanbot/README.md

 -W or --webm : Enables .webm downloading
 -WO or --webmonly : Only downloads .webm files
 ```
+### STREAMING
+Mpv binary file must exist in $PATH for streaming to work

 ### SUPPORTED IMAGE BOARDS
 As of now it supports halfchan and 2ch